kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ## Vault Contract Functions

-The following functions define the behavior of the Vault smart contract, responsible for managing decentralized identities (DIDs) and their associated verifiable credentials (VCs).
+The following functions define the behavior of the Vault smart contract.

 ### `initialize`
 Initializes the Vault Contract by setting the admin and the initial DIDs.